Cura (mythology)

 Cura or Aera Cura is the name of a Roman goddess who created the first human (homo) and whose name means "care" or "concern" in Latin.
-Hyginus seems to have created both the personification and story for his Fabulae, poem 220.

 Story of Cura

-While crossing a river, Cura gathered clay and, engrossed in thought, began to mold it into a man.
+The story of Cura is recorded in the Fabulae: While crossing a river, Cura gathered clay and, engrossed in thought, began to mold it into a man.
 When she was thinking about what she had already made, Jove (Jupiter) arrived on the scene.
 Cura asked him to grant it spiritus, "breath" or "spirit."
 He grants her request readily, but when she also asked to give her creation her own name, he forbade it, insisting that it had to carry his name.
 While the two were arguing, Tellus (Earth) arose and wanted it to have her name because she had made her body available for it.

 The judgment is finally rendered by Saturn.
 He determines that since the spiritus was granted by Jove, he should have it in death; Tellus, or Earth, would receive the body she had given; because Cura, or Care, had been the creator, she would keep her creation as long as it lived.
 To resolve the debate, homo, "human being," would be the name, because it was made from humus, earth.